verzola/dockerpress/README.md

 - ./bin/mysql -> wrapper to connect to mysql db
 - ./bin/npm -> wrapper to npm package manager
 - ./bin/wp -> wrapper for wp-cli

-## TODO
-- Add MailHog
-- Add SMTP plugin to use it with MailHog
-- Deploy